-Individuals have trouble sleeping for different reasons including fear of recurrence or caffeine intake.
+Individuals have trouble sleeping for different reasons including caffeine intake or fear of recurrence.
 Here are a few suggestions to help cope with insomnia:

-- Avoid TV, computers, tablets and smart phones before bed.
-Limiting screen time or time watching TV, writing emails, or using a smart phone before bed can help.
-Getting into the habit that eliminates “screen time” an hour or two before bed has proven to be helpful for many individuals.
+Avoid TV, computers, tablets and smart phones before bed.
+Limiting time watching TV, writing emails or using a smart phone before bed can help.
+Eliminating “screen time” an hour or two before bed has proven to be helpful for many individuals.

 Read CancerCare’s fact sheet titled “Relaxation Techniques and Mind/Body Practices: How They Can Help You Cope With Cancer” for more information on meditation and guided imagery.